 Unit 2 (Working with Text Strings)

-- Strings can be added and multiplied with positive integers.
+- Adding text strings and multiplying them with positive integers.

-- They can also be updated with the operators += and *=.
+- Updating text string variables with the operators += and *=.

 - The PEP8 — Style Guide for Python Code.